Archives de catégorie : Frankfurt 2023 Adult Nonfiction

 (via DeFiore and Company)

-Jay Heinrichs spent twenty-six years as a writer, editor, and magazine-publishing executive before becoming a full-time advocate for the lost art of rhetoric.
-He is Professor of the Practice of Rhetoric and Oratory at Middlebury College and lectures frequently on argument and persuasion, speaking to audiences ranging from Ivy League business students to NASA scientists to Southwest Airlines executives.
-He lives near Middlebury, Vermont.
+Jay Heinrichs is the New York Times bestselling author of Thank You for Arguing.
+He spent twenty-six years as a writer, editor, and magazine publishing executive before becoming a full-time advocate for the lost art of rhetoric.
+He now lectures widely on the subject, to audiences ranging from Ivy League students and NASA scientists to Southwest Airlines executives, and runs the language blog figarospeech.
+He lives with his wife in New Hampshire.

 RAPE GIRL de Jamie Hood